Modern Chinese poetry: Later twentieth century

+Movements and societies

+From the 1950s, in Taiwan has flourished modernist poetry, including avant-garde and surrealism, led by Qin Zihao (1902–1963) and Ji Xian (b.
+1903).
+Most influential poetic journal and societies were the Modernist Poetry Quarterly (1952), the "Modernist School", the "Blue Star", and the "Epoch", all formed in 1954.

+In the contemporary poetic scene, the most important and influential poets are in the movement known as Misty Poets, who use oblique allusions and hermetic references.
+The most important Misty Poets include Shu Ting, Bei Dao, Gu Cheng, Duo Duo, and Yang Lian, most of whom were exiled after the Tiananmen Square protests of 1989.
+A special case is the mystic poet Hai Zi, who became very famous after his suicide.

 Amateur poetry societies

 Amateur poetry societies have a long history on the mainland and on Taiwan.
 Towards the end of the twentieth century Ming and Qing style poetry contests were held in towns and cities around Taiwan, in which people sometimes wrote poems in contests.
 One type of these poems were known as "hitting the bowl" poems, because of the old-fashioned method of limiting the time to compose a poem by the time being regulated by burning an inch of incense stick to which a thread suspending a coin over a bowl was attached: when the incense stick burned up, the thread burned through, and the coin sounded an alarm when it hit the bowl below.
 Watches may have replaced incense sticks, but the "hitting the bowl" name remains.

 Early twenty-first century

 Many of the traditional uses of Chinese poetry remain intact in the modern era.
 These include relationships between politics and poetry, and also completely traditional practices in folk culture such as posting New Year's couplets.

+Following Taiwanese poets like Yu Kwang-chung, Yang Mu, Xi Murong and Yang Chia-hsien, many new-generation poets have emerged.

+In May 2022, the New Century New Generation Poetry Selection, edited by Taiwanese poets Xiang Yang, targets the millennials poets (born between 1980 and 1999, active from 2000 to 2022) who created modern poetry in Taiwan.
+It includes 52 poets such as Liao Chi-Yu, Yang Chih-Chieh, Hsu Pei-Fen, Zhuxue Deren, Tsao Yu-Po and Lin Yu-Hsuan.

+In February 2024, Zhuxue Deren's poem "Moon Museum" was selected by the Arch Mission Foundation for the Arch Lunar Art Archive.
+The poem was carried to the Moon by the Odysseus lunar lander for permanent preservation, making it the earliest known Chinese poem to land on the Moon.